 - Will you be working offline, without a data connection?
 Download the map and then use it as you would any map.

 - Ready to get started with your own maps, and looking for how to make them?
-Learn more in Make online maps and Make offline maps.
+Learn more in Make maps and Prepare maps for download.